 Unfortunately, a negative Amazon Vine review can destroy the sales of a brand new product so use Vine at your own risk.
 Make sure that you are not selling a piece of junk before you enroll:)

-It usually takes up to 4-8 weeks to receive a review from an Amazon Vine reviewer.
-After all, they need time to use your product and write up a thorough review.
+Also, Amazon Vine reviewers need time to use your product and write up a thorough review.